THNTS/FSE_final_project/README.md

+//Project has been changed from ScanComplete due to data inavailability

 This repository is not an original official implementation of the work, but a refactored codebase.
 Performed within the FSE coursework at Skoltech.
 The repository is a modification of original repo.
 We make the project easier to use and less irritating to setup.
 Quickstart
 https://github.com/THNTS/FSE_final_project.git

     1. Clone repo git clone https://github.com/THNTS/FSE_final_project.git
-    2. You can build docker from dockerfile: docker build . or pull it from dockerhub: daniilbi/fse_final_project:wow1
+    2. You can build docker from dockerfile: docker build . or pull it from dockerhub: daniilbi/fse_final_project:wow3

 Dockerfile has already all requirements for the python modules